information

 26.09.020 Requirements for Minor Labels.

-(Added by Ordinance No. 179125, effective April 1, 2005.)
-Minor Electrical Labels may be used in all occupancies (including commercial, industrial, apartment, multi-family and one and two family residence installations).
+Minor Electrical Labels may be used in all occupancies (including commercial, industrial, apartment, multi-family and one- and two- family residence installations).
 As provided by Oregon law, the Tri-County Service Center sells minor electrical labels.
 The Bureau will refer all requests for minor electrical labels to the Tri-County Service Center.

 26.09.030 Inspection and Enforcement Authority.

-(Added by Ordinance No. 179125, effective April 1, 2005.)
-The Bureau, in accordance with Oregon Administrative Rule 918-100-0060, shall conduct inspections and issue necessary correction notices for labels issued by the Tri-County Service Center.
+The Building Official, in accordance with Oregon Administrative Rule 918-100-0060, will conduct inspections and issue necessary correction notices for labels issued by the Tri-County Service Center.

 26.09.040 Violations.

-(Added by Ordinance No. 179125, effective April 1, 2005.)
 It is unlawful to violate the requirements of this section.
-Any violation of this section may be sanctioned by application of the remedies provided in Section 3.30.040.
+Any violation of this section may be sanctioned by application of the remedies provided in Portland City Code Section 3.30.040.

 Chapter 26.10 Certified Electrical Product Requirements